diku-dk/futhark/docs/man/futhark-bench.rst

 --skip-compilation

-  Do not run the compiler, and instead assume that each benchmark program has already been compiled.
+  Do not run the compiler, and instead assume that each benchmark program has already been compiled into a server-mode executable.
 Use with caution.

 --spec-file=FILE